 'Arrived' (shown above), was the demonstration painting from a three-day advanced workshop.
 One of my long-time students donated her shell collection so we could use actual objects to paint from (rather than photos).
 The detail in this piece is incredible, with hundreds of grains of sand, beach glass, stones, and intricate shells.
 I definitely needed my reading glasses to finish this one!

 I taught a two-day workshop with this pile of maple leaves on a forest floor as the subject.
 I called this painting 'By the Sugar Shack' and emphasized the colour contrasts between the newly-fallen red leaf and the older faded leaves.
 As in all of my paintings, I mixed every colour I needed by combining the three primary colours (red, blue, and yellow).
 Adding all the blemishes to make the leaves look real took a lot of time, but I liked the result when I was done.

 Of these six recent works, the painting shown above, 'Superior Strength', is the one to which I feel the strongest connection.
 It began as my demonstration piece for an advanced watercolour class at Meta4 Gallery in Port Perry.
 The students and I worked on our paintings for six weeks at class, with homework in between, and still had several days of work at the end to complete the scene.
 There is an incredible amount of detail in the trees of the far shore, the cracked and lichen-spotted rocks of the foreground, and the reflective-yet-transparent water in the puddles on the rocks.
 It was very gratifying to see this master work purchased by one of my collectors, a long-time friend, as a Christmas gift for her parents.

 This winter, I look forward to creating more new paintings and sharing with you the stories behind them.

-Do you have favourite spots on Lake Superior I should visit?
-If you have suggestions or comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.
+Which painting is your favourite?
+If you have comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.